 The process of getting metal braces begins with a comprehensive consultation appointment.
 During this appointment, your child will undergo an examination to assess their teeth and bite issues.
 Dr. Nia will determine if metal braces are a suitable treatment option and may provide you with various treatment options to consider.

-If you move forward with metal braces, your child will need to come in to have the braces placed.
+If you decide to proceed with metal braces, your child will return to have the braces placed.
 The placement process begins with the attachment of metal brackets to the teeth using a strong adhesive.
-To ensure the adhesive sticks, the orthodontist will spray air to keep the teeth dry through the process.
+To ensure that the adhesive adheres properly, Dr. Nia may use air spray to keep the teeth dry throughout the process.

-Once the adhesive dries, it is time to thread the arch wire through the inside of each bracket.
-The orthodontist will secure the arch wire in place and tighten it down slightly to put pressure on the teeth.
-Subsequent tightening appointments will allow for the application of more pressure to move the teeth into the healthiest positions.
+Once the adhesive has dried, the archwire is threaded through the brackets.
+Dr. Nia will secure the archwire in place and make slight adjustments to apply gentle pressure on the teeth.
+Subsequent tightening appointments will allow for the application of increased pressure to gradually move the teeth into their optimal positions.

-Most patients move through the initial placement process within a few hours’ time.
-Your child may feel some swelling and discomfort at first, but our team will counsel you on how to offer your support.
-Within a few days, your child should adjust to the look and feel of the braces and move through the treatment process with ease.
+The initial placement process usually takes a few hours to complete.
+Your child may experience some swelling and discomfort initially, but our team will provide guidance on how to offer support during this adjustment period.
+Within a few days, your child should become accustomed to the look and feel of the braces and continue the treatment process with greater ease.

 Throughout the treatment journey, regular appointments will be scheduled for adjustments and monitoring the progress of tooth movement.
 Dr. Nia and our team will guide you and your child through each step of the process to ensure a successful outcome.